Putin tests experimental nasal vaccine against COVID-19

 The surge came amid low vaccination rates and lax public attitudes toward taking precautions.
 Fewer than 40% of Russia’s nearly 146 million people have been fully vaccinated, even though the country approved a domestically developed COVID-19 vaccine months before most of the world.

+“Maybe after that you’ll change your mind and fewer people will be dying,” the letter read.

 Russia’s state coronavirus task force reported 33,558 new infections on Wednesday and 1,240 deaths.
+Golikova called the daily mortality numbers “dramatic,” noting at the same time that contagions in the country have taken a downward trend.

 In total, the task force has reported over 9.4 million confirmed infections and more than 267,000 COVID-19 deaths, by far the highest death toll in Europe.
 Some experts believe the true figure is even higher.

 Reports by Russia’s statistical service, Rosstat, that tally coronavirus-linked deaths retroactively, reveal much higher mortality.
 They say 462,000 people with COVID-19 died between April 2020 and September of this year.